After five airports,

 It was really hard for me, as an average 18 year old,

-to get up and speak about missions in front of people who are much older and wiser than me.
+to get up and speak about international work in front of people who are much older and wiser than me.

-(not that being a fantastic dancer would qualify me to speak in front of lots of people about missions, but you get the point…
+(not that being a fantastic dancer would qualify me to speak in front of lots of people about international work, but you get the point…

 I feel average)